 A midfield three of Radja Nainggolan, Croatia’s Marcelo Brozovic and RLC would strike fear in even Juventus’s hearts.

 Also proved he can already perform in stripes.

 Which club is the current hotbed for bringing through the best talent in Europe?
 If you said Monaco you’re right.

 They might have sold pretty much all the midfield talent that brought them a league title two years ago, but they’ve signed several more exciting youngsters and Loftus-Cheek could join up with fellow Chelsea reject Jonathan Panzo on the French Riviera.

 RLC would be part of a midfield containing Aleksandr Golovin, Youri Tielemans and Adama Traore, none of which are over 23.

-The closest challengers to Bayern Munich last season could do worse than bolster their midfield options than bring in Loftus-Cheek.
+The closest challengers to Bayern Munich last season could do worse than bolster their midfield options with Loftus-Cheek.

 Germany has become the go-to league for young English talent and it could be a harmonious match for both sides.

 Slotting in next to Amine Harit in the centre could be the perfect role for Loftus-Cheek, using his physicality in midfield and his guile to feed speedster Brett Embolo.